Harford County Education Foundation responds to coronavirus as social distancing requires home learning

 Since schools closed, Harford County Education Foundation has provided critical learning tools to over 1,000 children.

-Anyone interested in helping the foundation reach more children in need to ensure every child has equitable access to the essential tools required to participate in home learning, learn more at www.harfordeducation.org/empowereverychild.
+Anyone interested in helping the foundation reach more children in need to ensure every child has equitable access to the essential tools required to participate in home learning, learn more at harfordeducation.org/empowereverychild.

 Donations are also accepted by mail: Harford County Education Foundation, 260 Gateway Drive, Suite 21A, Bel Air, MD 21014.